 To read the whole article please visit pets.webmd.com

 Here are my thoughts on kennel cough...IT SUCKS! haha.
 The dogs sound horrible and you feel so bad for them.
 On the boarding side, we never know when it is going to hit us.
 We have so many preventative measures, we rotate disinfectants, we have a ventilator that helps us exchange the air in the kennel, we have multiple air purifiers we even take a 10% bleach solution and spray it in the air to try to kill any airborne diseases.

 Some answers to some common questions we get asked:

 My dog has the Bordetella vaccine aren't they protected?
 The vaccine may help but does not guarantee 100% protection against kennel cough.
-I believe that the vaccine only covers 4 different strains and the cause of your dog's illness can be caused by many different kinds of viruses along with bacteria.
+I believe that the vaccine only covers a few different strains and the cause of your dog's illness can be caused by many different kinds of viruses along with bacteria.

 Who brought this in/ Who was patient x?
 Honestly, we have no idea.
 That is like asking the grocery store who gave you a cold while you were there shopping.
 Some dogs can carry a virus or the Bordetella bacteria and will never show symptoms but can then disperse germs into the air and infect the other dogs in that area.

 How is it spread?
 There are numerous ways, but the most common is in the air or Face-to-Face interactions.
 Less common ways are bedding and communal water bowls.